 We do not separate non-lease components from lease components for all classes of underlying assets.
 We do not recognize right-ofuse assets and lease liabilities for leases with a lease term of 12 months or less.
-Instead, these lease payments are recognized in profit or loss on a straight-line basis over the lease term.
+Instead, these lease payments are recognized in the statements of operations on a straight-line basis over the lease term.